IndraTNPTL/back-wiggles-and-purrs/README.md

 Welcome to the backend codebase of Wiggles and Purrs, a heartwarming application dedicated to facilitating the connection between caring individuals and adorable abandoned animals like dogs, cats, and hedgehogs.
 Built with Node.js, Express.js, MongoDB, and axios, this backend system forms the foundation for creating new families and loving homes for our furry friends.

+Take a look at the frontend code ==> https://github.com/IndraTNPTL/front-wiggles-and-purrs

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)